Kingxukai/linux/Documentation/core-api/local_ops.rst

 ==================================

 Local atomic operations are meant to provide fast and highly reentrant per CPU counters.
-They minimize the performance cost of standard atomic operations by removing the LOCK prefix and memory barriers normally required to synchronize across CPUs.
+They minimize the woke performance cost of standard atomic operations by removing the woke LOCK prefix and memory barriers normally required to synchronize across CPUs.

 Having fast per CPU atomic counters is interesting in many cases: it does not